trivialsoftware/trivialdb/Readme.md

 [redis]: https://redis.io
 [lodash chaining]: https://lodash.com/docs#lodash

+### In Browser Database

+One of the new and exciting use cases is that TrivialDB is now usable inside a browser!
+By default it will read/write JSON over REST, but you can easily change this to use IndexedDB or LocalStorage.
+You can even use a bundler like Browserify or Webpack to include the JSON directly, and have zero load time.

+This helps when developing static, "server-less" sites; you can have a development version that generates the JSON locally, commit it to git, and then have your static site generation simply include the new JSON files and push them out.
+Your client-side code can still work with TrivialDB as if it was a normal application.

 ## Lodash Shoutout

 This entire project is made possible by the [lodash][] project.
 If it wasn't for their hard work and the effort they put